metagentools/ConDiGA/README.md

 pip install .
 ```

-**Note**: If you use pip to setup ConDiGA, you will have to install [Minimap2](https://github.com/lh3/minimap2#install) manually and add it to your system path.
+**Note**: If you use pip to setup ConDiGA, you will have to install [Minimap2](https://github.com/lh3/minimap2#install) and [TaxonKit](https://github.com/shenwei356/taxonkit) manually and add it to your system path.
+Irrespective of the package manager, if you want to use Kaiju results, you have to [download and setup the NCBI taxdump database for TaxonKit](https://bioinf.shenwei.me/taxonkit/download/).

 ### Test the setup